SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Experimental Results for a Physical System

-As can be seen, there exist two homotopy classes of paths between the start and goal nodes: Through the front door of room 407 and through the back door of the room.
+In this environment, there are two main homotopy classes of paths between the start and goal nodes: Through the front door of 407-area and through the back door of the 407-area.
 From Fig.~\ref{fig:prm-env}, it is obvious that the path through the front door is shorter.
-Moreover, the path through the front door has a larger obstacle clearance (larger minimum distance from obstacles along the path) compared to the path through the back door (since the back door is half open).
+Moreover, the path through the front door has a larger obstacle clearance (larger minimum distance from obstacles along the path) compared to the path through the back door (since the back door is half-open).
 Therefore, based on conventional metrics in deterministic settings, such as shortest path or maximum clearance, MAPRM chooses the path through the front door over the path through the back door.
-The feedback tree that results from solving the DP in this case is shown in Fig. \ref{fig:prm-feedback}.
-As expected, the DP guides the robot to go through the front door.

-To execute the plan generated from PRM, we use time-varying LQG controllers to keep the robot close to the nominal path returned as the solution of the PRM-based planning.
-However, due to the lack of enough information along the nominal path, the success rate of this plan is low, and the robot frequently collides with obstacles along the path as the robot is prone to drift.
-The success probability along the nominal path is computed by a multiple (100) runs and is equal to 27\% (27 runs out of 100 runs were collision-free).
+The feedback tree that results from solving DP in this case is shown in Fig. \ref{fig:prm-feedback}.
+As expected, feedback guides the robot toward the goal through the front door.
+To execute MAPRM's plan, we use time-varying LQG controllers to keep the robot close to the generated path.
+However, due to the lack of enough information along the nominal path, the success rate of this plan is low, and the robot frequently collides with obstacles.
+The success probability along the nominal path is computed by multiple (100) runs and is equal to 27\% (27 runs out of 100 runs were collision-free).